kaisenlinux/manpages-dev/category/FTP/lFTP.md

               when true, lftp prints the commands it executes (like sh -x).

        cmd:verify-host (boolean)
               if  true,  lftp  resolves host name immediately in `open' command.
 It is also possible to skip the check for a single `open' command if `&' is given, or if ^Z is pressed during the check.

        cmd:verify-path (boolean)
               if true, lftp checks the path given in `cd' command.
 It is also possible to skip the check for a single `cd' command if `&' is given, or if ^Z is pressed during the check.
-Examples:
+Ex‐
+              amples:
                    set cmd:verify-path/hftp://* false
                    cd directory &

        cmd:verify-path-cached (boolean)
               When false, `cd' to a directory known from cache as existent will succeed immediately.
-Otherwise the verification will depend on cmd:verify-path set‐ ting.
+Otherwise the verification will depend on cmd:verify-path setting.

        color:use-color (tri-boolean)
               when true, cls command and completion output colored file listings according to color:dir-colors setting.
-When set to auto, colors are used when out‐ put is a terminal.
+When set to auto, colors are used when output is a terminal.

        color:dir-colors (string)
               file listing color description.
 By default the value of LS_COLORS environment variable is used.
 See dircolors(1).